*This was the first recipe I thought of when All-Clad asked me to test their new d5 Stainless pans. Enjoy!

 - Salt and pepper to taste

-2. Sear the chicken: Put the teaspoon of oil in your fry pan, and heat over medium heat until the oil is shimmering.
+- Sear the chicken: Put the teaspoon of oil in the fry pan and heat over medium heat until the oil is shimmering.
 Swirl the oil around to coat the pan, then add the chicken, skin side down.
-Sear for 4 to 8 minutes, or until the skin is a dark golden brown.
-Flip the chicken and sear the bone side for 4 minutes.
+Sear until the skin is a dark golden brown, about 6 minutes.
+Flip the chicken and sear until the bone side is browned, about 4 minutes.

-3. Roast the Chicken: Move the pan to the oven and roast until the chicken is cooked through, 15 to 20 minutes.
-You want to cook the chicken until it is just 160*F in the thickest part of the meat.
+- Roast the Chicken: Move the pan to the oven and roast until the chicken reaches 160°F in the thickest part of the meat, about 15 minutes.
 (The best way to check this is with a remote probe thermometer.)
-Using an oven mitt or pot holder, remove the pan from the oven, and move the chicken to a serving plate.
+Using an oven mitt or pot holder, move the pan from the oven to a burner on the stove turned to medium heat, and move the chicken to a serving plate.

 *Change up the sauce.
 Replace the scallion with another aromatic, like garlic or scallions.
 Replace some of the stock with a liquor, like marsala or sherry.
 Replace the butter with 2 tablespoons of heavy cream.
 The variations here are almost endless.
 If you have a favorite pan sauce, use it here.